Project Showcase

 2. Confirm predicted energy and carbon performance is achieved.

-3. Gather, analyse, and report on monitoring data to ensure occupant acceptance; optimize operation of pilot system; and inform optimized design and operation of future installations.
+3. Gather, analyze, and report on monitoring data to ensure occupant acceptance; optimize operation of pilot system; and inform optimized design and operation of future installations.

 4. Develop and disseminate exportable knowledge and products to support solution scale-up.